netcan/asyncio/README.md

 # asyncio
-Asyncio is a C++20 coroutine library to write concurrent code using the await syntax.
+Asyncio is a C++20 coroutine library to write concurrent code using the await syntax, and imitate python asyncio library.

-It's for study purpose, to learn C++20 coroutine mechanism, and to imitate the python asyncio interfaces.

 ## Hello world
 ```cpp